 - Pelagics / Mammals / Turtles / Rays – minimal typically 1 to 3 sightings on a dive

 Pay close attention as you go through the pass as there will probably be lobster and other crustaceans on the walls.
 You can also find grouper cleaning stations, moray eels and a wide variety of marine life.
 The hard and soft corals are healthy here due to the current along the wall.
-While, Eagle Ray Pass can be fairly turbid with greatly reduced visibility after rains it usually has good to very good visibility.
+Visibility at Eagle Ray Pass can be greatly reduced visibility after rains> However, for most dives it usually has good to very good visibility.
 Eagle Ray Pass is close to the cut in the coral reef where dive boats exit from North Sound.
-The runoff from the mangroves will tend to turn the North Sound green around Stingray City and will cloud the scuba diving sites near the main channel and other openings in the reef.
-And although this is a great site make sure you plan appropriately if it is or has been raining.
+The runoff from the mangroves will tend to turn the North Sound green around Stingray City.
+Furthermore, the runoff will cloud the scuba diving sites near the main channel and other openings in the reef.
+Although this is usually a great site.
+Just make sure you plan appropriately if it is or has been raining.

 Once you have exited the pass you will cruise along the wall and begin to gradually make your way back to the top of the wall where you will finish your dive.
 Scuba divers will enjoy the variety of marine life on this site and the soft and hard corals are very nice on top of the wall.
 You can also find stingrays quite often swimming in one of the “fingers” or resting on top of the wall in one of the sand chutes.